 THREE HOUSES BY THE WATER: THE BAILEY HOUSE, THE ALEXANDER HOUSE & THE TREGURTHA HOUSE

 As previous posts have illustrated, the scope and diversity of the firm’s work grew as partners Rem and Tony experienced success and national recognition.
 Naturally, a firm’s transition to a larger practice might diminish the amount of custom residential work it takes on.
-Yet, the firm continued to find time to design custom houses and provide quality roofing in Liverpool, in spite of the extremely personal nature of this project type which requires intense attention from a principal.
+Yet, the firm continued to find time to design custom houses, in spite of the extremely personal nature of this project type which requires intense attention from a principal.

 The residential clients during this period were often younger families requiring larger homes than those the firm had previously designed, and many of these clients were able to afford luxurious homes even by today’s standards (a design for a famously wealthy and later imprisoned savings and loan executive was close to 20,000 square feet!).